 I have read several excellent biographies on George Washington over the years.
 All of these works do an excellent job of describing the character and powerful persona of this American hero.
-Even though the camera would not be invented until around 1830, there are many excellent life like portraits and sculptures that give us a pretty good understanding of what George Washington actually looked like at different periods of his life.
-Through his many writings during the war years and his Presidency, we develop an understanding of how he thought about the issues of the day.
+Even though the camera would not be invented until around 1830, there are many excellent life like portraits and sculptures that give us a pretty good vision of what George Washington looked like at different periods of his life.
+Through his writings during the war years and his Presidency, we develop an understanding of how he thought about the issues of the day.
 The books he read, his favorite drinks, even the kind of women he liked can all be found in the thousands of pages written about him.
-There has always been one question that has eluded me – What did he sound like?
+There has always been one answer that has eluded me – What did he sound like?
 Did he have an accent like an Englishman or did he sound like a southern gentleman?

 I asked the historians at the Mount Vernon Estate & Gardens to help me find an answer :